-- Management will have broad discretion as to the use of the net proceeds from this offering, and we may not use the proceeds effectively. - If you purchase shares of our common stock in this offering, you will experience immediate dilution as a result of this offering. - If you purchase shares of our common stock in this offering, you may experience future dilution as a result of future equity offerings or other equity issuances. - This offering may cause the trading price of our common stock to decrease. - A significant portion of our total outstanding shares are eligible to be sold into the market, which could cause the market price of our common stock to drop significantly, even if our business is doing well. - We do not intend to pay dividends in the foreseeable future. - Proposed legislation in the U.S. Congress, including changes in U.S. tax law, and the recently enacted Inflation Reduction Act of 2022, may adversely impact the Company and the value of the shares of common stock.
+- If our common stock is delisted from Nasdaq, the liquidity and price of our common stock could decrease and our ability to obtain financing could be impaired. - Management will have broad discretion as to the use of the net proceeds from this offering, and we may not use the proceeds effectively. - If you purchase shares of our common stock in this offering, you will experience immediate dilution as a result of this offering. - If you purchase shares of our common stock in this offering, you may experience future dilution as a result of future equity offerings or other equity issuances. - This offering may cause the trading price of our common stock to decrease. - A significant portion of our total outstanding shares are eligible to be sold into the market, which could cause the market price of our common stock to drop significantly, even if our business is doing well. - We do not intend to pay dividends in the foreseeable future. - There is no public market for pre-funded warrants being offered in this offering. - Holders of our pre-funded warrants will have no rights as a common stockholder until they acquire our common stock. - The pre-funded warrants are speculative in nature. - Provisions of the pre-funded warrants offered by this prospectus could discourage an acquisition of us by a third party.